GreatApo/GreatFit/README.md

 - New watch alarm widget
 - New air pressure, altitude/dive depth (calculated based on air pressure)
 - New xdrip values widget (will be supported with Xdrip by Klaus3d3)
-- New phone battery widget (needs amazfit service+phone app)
+- New phone battery widget/bar (needs amazfit service+phone app)
 - New calories progress bar (set target in settings)
 - New heart-rate progress bar (min 0 bpm, max 200 bpm)
+- New world time widget, you can select the time difference it displays
-- Better image resolution then raising hand
+- Better image resolution when raising hand
+- Status bar position and enable/disable

 ### Tutorial for devs and stylers